HIV and Opportunistic Infections, Coinfections, and Conditions

 TB is an opportunistic infection (OI).
 OIs are infections that occur more often or are more severe in people with weakened immune systems than in people with healthy immune systems.
 HIV weakens the immune system, increasing the risk of TB in people with HIV.

 Infection with both HIV and TB is called HIV/TB coinfection.
-Untreated latent TB infection is more likely to advance to TB disease in people with HIV than in people without HIV.
-In people with HIV, TB disease is considered an AIDS-defining condition.
-AIDS-defining conditions are infections and cancers that are life-threatening in people with HIV.
+In people with HIV/TB coinfection, latent TB is more likely to advance to TB disease than in people without HIV.
+TB disease is among several life-threatening infections known as AIDS-defining conditions in people with HIV.

 How common is HIV/TB coinfection?